bcgov/data-publication/pages/open_data_licence_create.md

 has_toc: false
 ---

-# CREATING AN OPEN GOVERNMENT LICENCE - OTHER
+# CREATING AN OPEN GOVERNMENT LICENCE

 |**AUDIENCE**|
 |:---:|